panukettu/vscode-overload/README.md

 _There is an issue in latest VSCode and the APC extension where it breaks using extensions tab_ _Just toggle `Disable APC Extension` when you need to install some extensions_

-- [Roboto Mono](https://github.com/lemeb/a-better-ligaturizer/tree/master/output-fonts) is default font, just replace with whatever you like.
+- [Ubuntu Mono & Roboto Mono](https://github.com/lemeb/a-better-ligaturizer/tree/master/output-fonts) are the default fonts, just replace with whatever you like.

 - You probably need to explicitly -> CMD + SHIFT + P -> `Enable APC extension` after adding the APC configuration